ttscoff/ruby-progress/README.md

 )
 ```

-These utilities are used internally by both Ripple and Worm classes and are available for use in your own applications.
+These utilities are used internally by Ripple, Worm, and Twirl classes and are available for use in your own applications.

 ## Contributing